-Present at the meeting to constitute quorum means the member is to be physically present in the room.
+Present at the meeting to constitute quorum means the member is to be either physically present in the room or attending the meeting by audio/audio-visual link, should this be enabled by their council's standing orders.

 Presiding member means the chairperson.